rosiecorio/week-9-project/README.md

 I would have liked to add the ability for users to like posts in their timeline, however I ran out of time.
 When i continue with this project in my own time, I will also change the timeline layout so that the 'new post' form is a modal accesible via a button click.

+One of my other goals was to add a custom Bee cursor for the page, but I couldn't get it to display.

 I'd also like to fine tune the styling of the page as it feels a bit basic at the moment.